Tips for an amicable divorce – In the beginning…

 How you turn a decision to leave into reality, how you conduct yourself, how you treat your partner, your children and your extended family and friends… well, that’s a different matter.
 It takes courage to end a marriage or partnership, especially if there are children involved.
 However, it takes other qualities to do it well.
 We know for example that it’s not the divorce that impacts children but how parents behave that causes distress (Quantitative review of the literature in 2001, sociologist Paul R. Amato).

 If you are starting out on this journey then take a moment to consider your expectations.
-Divorce doesn’t have to be the train-wreck it’s portrayed as.
+Divorce doesn’t have to be the train wreck it’s portrayed as.
 Look up, aim higher; your children, friends and family will thank you for doing so.
 Whatever you feel about your partner and their capability to behave well at this time, you have a choice.
 You don’t have to fall into lowest common denominator thinking.
-Be true to you – be your better self.
+Be true to yourself – be your better self.

 1. Make sure it’s over